MicrosoftDocs/bot-docs/articles/includes/quickstart/javascript/quickstart-javascript-create-bot.md

 <!-- Include under ## Create a bot H2 header -->

-1. Then, use the generator to create an echo bot.
+1. Use the generator to create an echo bot.

    ```bash
    yo botbuilder